AmazingAmpharos/OoT-Randomizer/README.md

 -A precise jumpslash with either a Deku Stick or the Kokiri Sword can be used to reach a Gold Skulltulla on some vines in standad Deku Tree.
 -The Bow can be used to knock down the stairs in Dodongo's Cavern with two well timed shots.
 -The vines in Forest Temple leading to where the well drain switch is in the standard form can be barely reached with the standard Hookshot.
+-The well in Forest Temple can be crossed with just Hookshot by shooting as low as possible on the vines from the far side and swimming under the ceiling.
+This is possible in both versions but can only be required in Forest Temple MQ.
 -A Bombchu from the ground level can be used to hit the switch to bypass the block pushing puzzle in Forest Temple MQ.
 -A rusted switch under a Song of Time block in the standard Fire Temple can be hit by using Hammer into the block.
 -The location with the Boss Key chest in Fire Temple MQ can be reached without the Bow with very particular use of Din's Fire.